21QB Coachmen Freelander Class C Motorhome

 The overhead bunk has a 32” flat-screen TV on a swing-out arm.
 There is a built-in DVD player.

 The Jensen stereo that came with the unit is junk.
-We thought there was something wrong with our unit, but many other Freelander owners have commented the same.
+We thought there was something wrong with our unit, but many other Freelander owners have commented on the same.
 We upgraded it with a new Pioneer stereo.

 We added vent covers to the three built-in vents.